Katherine Waterston

-Katherine Boyer Waterston (born March 3, 1980) is a British-American actress.
+Katherine Boyer Waterston (born March 3, 1980) is an English-born American actress.
 She made her feature film debut in Michael Clayton (2007).
 She had supporting roles in films including Robot & Frank, Being Flynn (both 2012) and The Disappearance of Eleanor Rigby (2013), before her breakthrough performance in Inherent Vice (2014).
-She portrayed Chrisann Brennan in Steve Jobs (2015), and went on to star in Fantastic Beasts and Where to Find Them (2016) and its sequels.
+She portrayed Chrisann Brennan in Steve Jobs (2015), and went on to star as Tina Goldstein in Fantastic Beasts and Where to Find Them (2016) and its sequels.
 Her other film roles were in Alien: Covenant (2017), Logan Lucky (2017), The Current War (2017), Mid90s (2018) and The World to Come (2020).

 Early life

 Katherine Boyer Waterston was born March 3, 1980, in Westminster, London, the daughter of American parents, Lynn Louisa (née Woodruff), a former model, and actor Sam Waterston.
 She holds dual citizenship.
-Her father is of English and Scottish descent.
+Her father is of Scottish descent.
 Her sister is actress Elisabeth Waterston and her brother is director Graham Waterston.
 She has an older half-brother, James Waterston, also an actor.

 She was raised in Connecticut, and graduated from the Loomis Chaffee School in 1998.
+She is a graduate of New York University Tisch School of the Arts.

 Career

-In 2007, Waterston made her big screen debut starring in the independent drama film The Babysitters appearing alongside John Leguizamo and Cynthia Nixon.
-Also in 2007, Waterston performed in the play Los Angeles by Julian Sheppard and in 2008, she performed in the play Kindness by Adam Rapp.
-In 2010, Waterston played the role of Gena in the original Off-Broadway production of Leslye Headland’s Bachelorette, played in the 2011 film version by Lizzy Caplan.
+Waterston's first starring role on film was in the 2007 independent drama The Babysitters, alongside John Leguizamo and Cynthia Nixon.
+Also in 2007, Waterston performed in the play Los Angeles by Julian Sheppard.
+The following year, she acted in Kindness, a play by Adam Rapp.
+In 2010, Waterston played Gena in the original Off-Broadway production of Leslye Headland's Bachelorette, the role played by Lizzy Caplan in the 2011 film version.
 In 2011, she played Anya in the Classic Stage Company revival of The Cherry Orchard.
-Also in 2011, she performed in Dreams of Flying, Dreams of Falling, also by Adam Rapp, at the Classic Stage Company.
+Also in 2011, she performed in Rapp's Dreams of Flying, Dreams of Falling at the Classic Stage Company.